vevenom/ScanNet-Layout/README.md

  python evaluate_3d_layouts.py --pred PRED_PATH --gt GT_PATH --out COMP_OUTPUT_PATH --eval_2D --eval_3D
 ```

-PRED_PATH points to the prediction folder
+PRED_PATH points to the prediction folder.

 GT_PATH points to the ground truth folder.
-The default value for GT_PATH is ./ScanNet_Layout_annotations
+The default value for GT_PATH is ./ScanNet_Layout_annotations.

 COMP_OUTPUT_PATH points to the output folder.

 where eval_2D, eval_3D specify whether to evaluate the quality of layouts in 2D and 3D.

+## Running the Evaluation Script

 The script assumes the following hierarchy for PRED_PATH:

-* |--ScanNet_Layout_annotations
+* |--PRED_PATH
     * |----labels_json
       * |------SCENE_ID
         * |------ *.json